 Posted November 9th, 2018 at 6:19 pm by Dan Musick

-While 18 gauge hinges are less expensive, the steel is not as thick, and they run the risk of bending or snapping with repetitive door movement – especially on heavier doors.
+While 18 gauge end hinges are less expensive, the steel is not as thick as the 14 gauge end hinges.
+Additionally, they run the risk of bending or snapping with repetitive garage door movement – especially on heavier garage doors.

-The heavier 14 or 11 gauge end hinges are sturdier, but we have found compatibility issues with the heavier end hinges because of the width.
+The heavier 14 or 11 gauge end hinges are sturdier and tend to last longer.
+However, we have found compatibility issues with the heavier end hinges because of the width.

-The 18 gauge hinges are two inches wide.
-Notice that the center holes are aligned with the 2 1/2″ mark and that the center of the wheel is at the half-inch mark.
+The 18 gauge end hinges are two inches wide.
+Notice that the center holes are aligned with the 2 1/2″ mark.
+In addition, the center of the wheel is at the half-inch mark.

-In contrast to this, notice below that with the wider 14 gauge hinge on the same mark, the roller wheel protrudes out about a half inch further to the zero line.
+In contrast to this, notice below that on the wider 14 gauge end hinge, on the same mark, the roller wheel protrudes out about a half inch further to the zero line.

-Because of this extra protrusion, the door converted to the heavier, wider end hinges can bind when it is opening.
+If your garage door setup is made for a thinner hinge, this can cause problems.
+A garage door converted to the heavier, wider end hinges can bind when it is opening.

-The fix for this is to move your tracks, flag brackets, end bearings, and cable drums out a half inch on each side.
-This can quickly turn into a major project.
+There is a fix for this: moving your tracks, flag brackets, end bearings, and cable drums out a half inch on each side.
+This can quickly turn into a big, time-consuming project.